Everybody loves a productive Sunday. Well I know I do.

 My weekend was fresh.
 I can’t remember the last time I didn’t go out on a Saturday night, and so I thought the time has come.
 This weekend I must stay in.
 And so I did, and I feel like you can relate when I say nothing beats waking up fresh on a Sunday morning.

 You’re energetic, fresh, full of life and want to make the most of the last day of your weekend!

-Being a third year means have a huuuugggeee workload.
+Being a third year means a huuuugggeee workload.
 Therefore, I ensure that I get all of my work done during the week in order to have at least Saturday and Sunday off.
-Succeeding in this, I thought to myself, hmmmm, how shall I spend my Sunday?
+Succeeding in this, I thought to myself, hm.
+How shall I spend my Sunday?